sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/containers/Datagrid/README.md

 The `StructureStrategy`'s most important property is the `data` property, which returns the underlying data.

 Furthermore the `StructureStrategy` has to define a parameterless `clear` method, which will be called e.g. when the adapter is changed and has to remove all items.
-It can also receive an argument describing its parent, which should make the `StructureStrategy` only remove items being children from this parent.
+It can also receive an argument describing the id of its parent, which should make the `StructureStrategy` only remove items being children from this parent.

 In order to add items to the `StructureStrategy` there is a `addItem` method, which takes the item itself, and its parent.
 This method can add an envelope around the actual item before adding it to the data property if necessary.